Earthfiredrake/SWL-Clockwatcher/README.md

 ## Change Log
 Version Next
++ Mod: Agent status now displayed on character selection
++ Mod: /setoption efdClockwatcherOfflineExport added to disable data export if not using viewer
-+ Missions now stay sorted when swapping between characters
++ Viewer: Mission list retains sort order when swapping between characters

 Version 1.1.0
 + UI mod update only; missions are missions, the offline tool didn't care about the differences